 In the Twenty First Century, radio remains a powerful means of reaching unreached people groups where they are.
 We now help to plant FM community radio stations with partners in Africa, Latin America and the Asia Pacific region.
 We continue to use shortwave radio as an effective way of reaching into countries such as India, Pakistan and Nepal.

-But new technologies mean we can also use satellite radio and the Internet to connect with those who might not hear the Voice of Jesus any other way.
-That might mean broadcasting directly into a person’s home through their satellite dish in the Middle East, or reaching them on their smartphone through a mobile app in one of the ‘stan’ countries of Central Asia.
+But new technologies mean we can also use the Internet to connect with those who might not hear the voice of Jesus any other way, for example, reaching them on their smartphone through a mobile app in one of the ‘stan’ countries of Central Asia.

 Whatever media is used to deliver the message, we can claim this promise from our Father: